 - Control of acid secretion limits complications.

 - Metastases: approximately 30-40% of gastrinomas are associated with liver metastases.
 At diagnosis, 5-10% of duodenal gastrinomas and 20-25% of pancreatic gastrinomas are associated with liver metastases.

 It has been argued that the widespread use of PPIs may delay the diagnosis of ZES so that presentation is later and more advanced.

-- Advanced tumour, node and metastasis (TNM) classification status; liver metastases, lymph node metastases, bone metastases.
+- Advanced tumour, node and metastasis (TNM) classification status; lymph node metastases, bone metastases.